kidanger/vpv/README.md

 cd build
 cmake ..
 make
-# change your PATH environnement variable so that the folder build/ is used
+# change your PATH environment variable so that the folder build/ is used
 # or install the binary 'vpv' system-wide using the following command:
 sudo make install
 ```